SWOT analysis: Limitations and alternatives

 Business professors have suggested various ways to remedy the common problems and limitations of SWOT analysis while retaining the SWOT framework.

+Porter's five forces

+Michael Porter developed the five forces framework as an alternative to SWOT analyses, which he found lacking in rigor and over-dependent on individual company circumstances.

 SOAR

 SOAR (strengths, opportunities, aspirations, and results) is an alternative technique inspired by appreciative inquiry.
 SOAR has been criticized as having similar limitations as SWOT, such as "the inability to identify the necessary data".

 SVOR

 In project management, the alternative to SWOT known by the acronym SVOR (Strengths, Vulnerabilities, Opportunities, and Risks) compares the project elements along two axes: internal and external, and positive and negative.
 It takes into account the mathematical link that exists between these various elements, considering also the role of infrastructures.
 The SVOR table provides an intricate understanding of the elements hypothesized to be at play in a given project:

 Constraints consist of: calendar of tasks and activities, costs, and norms of quality.
 The "k" constant varies with each project (for example, it may be valued at 1.3).